Motivic stable cohomotopy and unimodular rows: Some notations and facts of -homotopy theory

-We let $k$ be a field.
+We let $k$ be a field, fixed throughout the paper (specific assumptions on $k$ are introduced as required).
 Given $k$-schemes $X$ and $Y$, we denote by $X\times Y$ the fibre product $X\times_{\Spec k} Y$.
 The $k$-algebra of global sections of an affine $k$-scheme $X$ is denoted by $k[X]$; the residue field of a $k$-scheme $X$ at a point $x$ is denoted by $k(x)$.
+The codimension of a point $x\in X$ in $X$, which is by definition the codimension of the irreducible closed subset $\overline{\{x\}}$ of $X$, is denoted by $\codim_X x$.

-If $Z$ is an affine $k$-scheme, then the datum of a quasi-coherent sheaf (for instance, a vector bundle or more accurately a locally free sheaf of finite rank; we use the terms interchangeably) on $Z$ is equivalent to the datum of a $k[Z]$-module: we usually make no difference in notation between the two objects, denoting by $M$ the quasi-coherent sheaf induced by the $k[Z]$-module $M$ and vice versa, and we may loosely speak of $M$ as a vector bundle on $Z$ if $M$ is a projective $k[Z]$-module of finite rank.
-We let $\A^n$ denote the $k$-scheme $\A_k^n$, and similarly with $\A^n\setminus 0$.
+Let $Z$ be an affine $k$-scheme.
+Then the datum of a quasi-coherent sheaf on $Z$ is equivalent to the datum of a $k[Z]$-module: we usually make no difference in notation between the two objects, denoting by $M$ the quasi-coherent sheaf induced by the $k[Z]$-module $M$ and vice versa, and we may loosely speak of $M$ as a vector bundle on $Z$ if $M$ is a projective $k[Z]$-module of finite rank in view of the Serre--Swan correspondence between finite projective $k[Z]$-modules and locally free $\mathscr{O}_Z$-modules of finite rank (\cite[\href{https://stacks.math.columbia.edu/tag/00NX}{Tag 00NX}]{stacks-project}, equivalence between (2) and (7)).
+We let $\A^n$ denote the $k$-scheme $\A_k^n$, and similarly with $\A^n\setminus 0$ and $\mathbb{P}^n$.